k2tzumi/slack-echo-bot/README.md

 What is this?
 ==============================

- It's a web-hook application that notifies you when a public channel is created with Slack.
+ This bot can echo messages between specified channels.
- This application runs as a web app within a Google app script.
+ This bot runs as a web app within a Google app script.
- [Slack API] (When you register as an endpoint for a https://api.slack.com/apps) event subscription, you are notified of the name of the channel created for the Slack channel.
+ You can make this bot work by registering it as an endpoint for [Slack API](https://api.slack.com/apps) event subscriptions.

 REQUIREMENTS
 --------------------
 - `npm`